mhered/duckiebot/README.md

 	  secret:   ****************
 ```

-Note: Duckietown and dts credentials are stored unencrypted in `~/.dt-shell/config.yaml`
+Note: Duckietown and DockerHub credentials are stored unencrypted in `~/.dt-shell/config.yaml`

 Note: repeat this process if a new access token needs to be generated.

 ### Flash SD card

+Tried and failed to read or format the SD (both in Ubuntu and Windows) until I came to the conclusion if was fried and bought a new one.

 The GUI failed to launch with a page not found error (why?):